-- 1. Some school activities may involve the taking or recording of images.
+18.1 Some school activities may involve the taking or recording of images.
 Only school devices should be used for this purpose.
 Any such work should take place with due regard to the law and the need to safeguard the privacy, dignity and safety of pupils.
-Informed written consent from parents or carers and, where possible, agreement from the pupil, should always be sought before an image is taken for any purpose. - 2.
-Care should be taken to ensure that all parties understand the implications of the image being taken especially if it is to be used for any publicity purposes or published in the media or on the internet.
-There also needs to be an agreement as to whether the images will be destroyed or retained for further use, where these will be stored and who will have access to them. - 3.
-It is not appropriate for employees to take photographs of children for their personal use
+Informed written consent from parents or carers and, where possible, agreement from the pupil, should always be sought before an image is taken for any purpose.

+18.2 Care should be taken to ensure that all parties understand the implications of the image being taken especially if it is to be used for any publicity purposes or published in the media or on the internet.
+There also needs to be an agreement as to whether the images will be destroyed or retained for further use, where these will be stored and who will have access to them.

-19.Curriculum
+18.3 It is not appropriate for employees to take photographs of children for their personal use.

+19. Curriculum

-- The curriculum can sometimes include or lead to discussion about subject matter of a sexually explicit or sensitive nature and employees may wish to seek guidance from a senior member of staff when responding to pupils' questions. - 2.
-Employees should not enter into or encourage inappropriate or offensive discussions about sexual activity.
+19.1 The curriculum can sometimes include or lead to discussion about subject matter of a sexually explicit or sensitive nature and employees may wish to seek guidance from a senior member of staff when responding to pupils' questions.

+19.2 Employees should not enter into or encourage inappropriate or offensive discussions about sexual activity.

-20.Intimate care
+20. Intimate care

-- 1. Where applicable, a care plan should be agreed and drawn up with parents for all pupils who require intimate care on a regular basis.
+20.1 Where applicable, a care plan should be agreed and drawn up with parents for all pupils who require intimate care on a regular basis.
 The views of the pupil should be actively sought where possible when drawing up a care plan.
 Depending on their age, maturity and ability, pupils should be encouraged to act as independently as possible.
-This plan should be reviewed regularly. - 2.
-Where any changes to the agreed plan are required, consultation should take place with senior staff and parents or carers. - 3.
-A record should be made of any variations from the agreed plan and the justification for this and this must be shared with the pupil's parents or carers. - 4.
-When assistance is required, employees should ensure that another appropriate adult is in the vicinity
+This plan should be reviewed regularly.

+20.2 Where any changes to the agreed plan are required, consultation should take place with senior staff and parents or carers.

+20.3 A record should be made of any variations from the agreed plan and the justification for this and this must be shared with the pupil's parents or carers.

+20.4 When assistance is required, employees should ensure that another appropriate adult is in the vicinity and is aware of the task being undertaken.

-21.First aid and medication
+21. First aid and medication

-1. Employees should be suitably trained before administering first aid.
+21.1 Employees should be suitably trained before administering first aid.
 The school will have trained and named individuals to undertake first aid.

-2. Employees should be suitably trained before administering any agreed medication.
-3. Where possible, employees should ensure that another adult is aware of the action being taken.
+21.2 Employees should be suitably trained before administering any agreed medication.

+21.3 Where possible, employees should ensure that another adult is aware of the action being taken.
 Arrangements will be in place to ensure that parental consent is obtained for the administration of first aid.
 Parents or carers should always be informed when first aid has been administered, and a record made.

-4. In circumstances where pupils need medication regularly, a health care plan should be in place to ensure the safety and protection of the pupil and the adults working with them 22.
-Extra-curricular activities Thi is includes school trips, out of school clubs and overnight supervision.
-1. Where activities take place off the school site or out of normal school hours, an additional appropriate adult should be present unless otherwise agreed with senior staff.
-2. Parental consent must always be obtained for the activity.
-3. Employees should ensure that their behaviour remains professional at all times during such activities and stays within clearly defined professional boundaries.
-4. Where activities include overnight stays, careful consideration needs to be given to sleeping arrangements and pupils, adults and parents should be informed of these prior to the trip.
+21.4 In circumstances where pupils need medication regularly, a health care plan should be in place to ensure the safety and protection of the pupil and the adults working with them

+22. Extra-curricular activities

+This includes school trips, out of school clubs and overnight supervision.

+22.1 Where activities take place off the school site or out of normal school hours, an additional appropriate adult should be present unless otherwise agreed with senior staff.

+22.2 Parental consent must always be obtained for the activity.

+22.3 Employees should ensure that their behaviour remains professional at all times during such activities and stays within clearly defined professional boundaries.

+22.4 Where activities include overnight stays, careful consideration needs to be given to sleeping arrangements and pupils, adults and parents should be informed of these prior to the trip.